chzappsinc/react-native-animated-stickers-chz/README.md

 ```
 😍 **Cool your app has been initialized**

-# Let's animate your chat 🤟
+# Let's animate your chat 🤟 by chz sticker keybaord

 - [Sticker Keyboard](#sticker-keyboard)
 - [Sticker View](#sticker-view)